andrecronje/cream-docs/iron-bank/price-oracle.md

 # Price Oracle

 {% hint style="info" %}
-We have Chainlink as our main price oracle
+We have Band Protocol as our primary oracle
 {% endhint %}

-### Chainlink
+### Band Protocol

-For the following tokens, we use price feed provided by Chainlink:
+For the following tokens, we use price feed provided by Band Protocol:

 WETH / BTC / DAI / LINK / YFI / SNX / DPI / USDT / USDC / UNI / SUSHI / BUSD / sUSD / FRAX

-For the following BTC-pegged token, we use BTC price instead:
+For the following BTC-pegged token, we use BTC price:

 * WBTC